ValentinBELYN/icmplib/README.md

 ```

 ### ICMPRequest
-A user-created class that represents an *ICMP ECHO_REQUEST*.
+A user-created object that represents an *ICMP ECHO_REQUEST*.

 #### Definition
 ```python